nnirror/facet/README.md

 ## Global event resolution

-By default, Facet checks every 4 milliseconds whether it needs to fire any events that produce output, such as playing audio, MIDI, or osc.
+By default, Facet checks every 10 milliseconds whether it needs to fire any events that produce output, such as playing audio, MIDI, or osc.
 You can change  `EVENT_RESOLUTION_MS` in `js/config.js` to set a different integer value.
 Slower speeds (e.g. 20 = 20ms) will produce less tightly-timed events but can help make it possible for Facet to run on computers with less CPU resources, at the expense of slight timing accuracy.
-Faster speeds (e.g. 2 = 2ms) will produce tighter event scheduling but can overload computers with less CPU resources.
+Faster speeds (e.g. 4 = 4ms) will produce tighter event scheduling but can overload computers with less CPU resources.

 ## Command reference

 ### Outputs

 Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
-The patterns will continually regenerate each loop by default.
+By default, patterns will continually regenerate each loop.
 In order to only regenerate every n loops, use the `.every()` function.
 In order to only play back once, use the `.once()` function.

 ### Audio output
 - **channel** ( _channels_ )